 Afterschool hours can be a missed opportunity for many adolescents—especially those in underresourced, urban neighborhoods—to accumulate daily physical activity and positive social experiences.
 R.E.A.C.H.
 (Reflective Educational Approach to Character and Health) offers a solution that blends basketball, fitness, literacy, and character education in a single, student-centered program.
-Below is a concise look at the article’s key findings, its discussion of impact, and major takeaways for practitioners.
+Below is a look at some key findings from a research project I conducted, its discussion of impact, and major takeaways for practitioners.

 What the Article Investigated

-Rather than reporting experimental data, the authors present R.E.A.C.H. as an actionable model for physical educators and community leaders.
-They detail why an afterschool approach is critical—Black and Hispanic youth are less active than their White peers and seldom meet 60 minutes of daily MVPA—and they outline how basketball can serve as an engaging “hook” to draw students into broader skillbuilding experiences.
+Rather than reporting experimental data, we present R.E.A.C.H. as an actionable model for physical educators and community leaders.
+We detail why an afterschool approach is critical—Black and Hispanic youth are less active than their White peers and seldom meet 60 minutes of daily MVPA—and they outline how basketball can serve as an engaging “hook” to draw students into broader skill building experiences.

 Core Program Components (Results in Practice)

 Although labeled “results,” the article’s outcomes are programmatic rather than statistical.
-The authors highlight:
+Here are some highlights:

-• Weekly reflection sheets—students set PA goals, log healthy eating, and define a word of the week (e.g., “commitment,” “culture”) that reappears in team discussions.
+Weekly reflection sheets—students set PA goals, log healthy eating, and define a word of the week (e.g., “commitment,” “culture”) that reappears in team discussions during sessions.

-• Progressive game play—structured 1v1 to 5v5 games teach roles and strategy as competence grows.
+Progressive game play—structured 1v1 games that progress eventually to 5v5 games teach roles and strategy as competence grows.

 These design choices produce visible benefits reported anecdotally: increased school connectedness, leadership, and adherence to 60 minutes of activity through fun, culturally relevant content.